DeMarcoLab/fibsem/fibsem/segmentation/README.md

 ```

 ## Visualisation
 Training and inference can be visualised with the use of WandB.
 This is done by setting the wandb parameter to true in the config settings.

-## File Description
-dataset.py - contains the dataset class, as well as the TIFF file conversion helper function.

-inference.py - segment any image using a trained segmentation model.

-labelling.py - label a dataset using napari.

-model_utils.py - contains helper functions used behind the scenes in train.py.

-train.py - train and validate a segmentation model.

-validate_config.py - Used by labelling.py, train.py, and inference.py to ensure that the config.yml file contains all of the correct parameters.

-config.yml - Config file that contains all of the necessary directories and parameters for labelling.py, train.py, and inference.py.
+You will need a wandb account to view the logs.

 ### Segmentation Examples
 Data - raw data images can be found in docs/imgs/raw